superfly/bfaas/README.md

 # What's here

+- `cmd/coord`: the server that starts basher works and proxies requests to them with a time limit.
 - `cmd/basher`: the server that runs untrusted code.
 - `cmd/genauth`: command line that generates pub/priv key pairs for basher auth.
 - `cmd/genauth`: command line for generating an auth value for basher.